.BUP File Extension

 File format categories include Binary, Text, XML, and Zip.
 The format of this file type has not been determined.

-Backup of a data file created automatically by various applications; generated in case the program crashes or the original file becomes corrupt and needs to be restored.
+Backup file created automatically by various applications.
+BUP files are generated in case the program crashes or the original file becomes corrupt and needs to be restored.

 The ".bup" extension is often added after the original file extension.
 In order to open the file with the correct program, the ".bup" extension may need to be removed.